 I will use my hands to apply pressure to the feet, lower leg.
 You may feel areas of transient discomfort during the treatment, but generally the experience should be relaxing.
 Depending on your condition we can then put together a treatment plan.

-HOW WILL I FEEL AFTER A REFLEXOLOGY TREATMENT?
+HOW WILL I FEEL AFTER A FOOT REFLEXOLOGY TREATMENT?

 After one or two treatments your body may respond in a very noticeable way.
 Most people note a sense of well-being and relaxation; however, sometimes people report feeling lethargic, nauseous or tearful, but this is usually transitory and reflexologists believe that it is part of the healing process.